-The average GPA and MCAT scores for the class entering in the fall of 1999: average GPA = 3.40; average MCAT = 9.
+The average GPA and MCAT scores for the class entering in 2001: average GPA = 3.40; average MCAT = 9.

 For the purpose of eventual licensure to practice, applicants are also encouraged to study the detailed requirements of the laws governing preprofessional educational requirements in the states in which they are contemplating practice.